 - Tell me about a difficult situation and what you did to help solve it.

 - What would you do to fit in with a new team?

 Can You Look at Your Notes During the Video Interview?

 We’ve contradicted ourselves in a way.
 We say to keep eye contact and give the interviewers your full attention, but we have also stated to keep a plethora of notes on hand.
 So, how do you do both?

 Ultimately, it’s acceptable to look at your notes during an interview.
 However, you should do it subtly and when appropriate.
 You never want to spend too much time searching your notes.
 You never want to ask the interviewer for a second to look over your notes.
 The goal is to seem as prepared as possible.

 For example, if a questioner asked about something on your resume, you can look at your resume and respond to the questioner.

 On the other hand, if the questionnaire asks about a topic that you should know due to your background, you should not have to look at your notes to answer.
-For example, network engineers often get asked to name the OSI on model.
+For example, network engineers often get asked to name the OSI on the model.
 Therefore, network engineers should have the OSI model memorized and not need to look at notes.

-Closing The Video Interview
+Closing the Video Interview